HRDs being interviewed by journalists

 Call for IT developer of a software tool for HRDs

-Deadline: Friday August 9th 2019, 12:00 CET
+Deadline: Friday, August 9th, 2019, 12:00 CET

 Background

-As part of PI’s support to HRDs around the world, we develop a wide range of materials and tools such as protection manuals, policy reports and online training tools, among others.
-PI’s main languages are English, French and Spanish and we aim at making all our materials available at least in these three main languages.
+As part of PI’s support to HRDs around the world, we develop a wide range of materials and tools such as protection manuals, policy reports, and online training tools, among others.
+PI’s main languages are English, French, and Spanish and we aim at making all our materials available at least in these three main languages.

 Purpose of this call

-PI is going to develop a pilot IT tool/software for helping organizations to assess their security and image/reputation risks, and elaborate their security plans and emergency protocols.
+PI is going to develop a pilot IT tool/software for helping organizations to assess their security and image/reputation risks and elaborate their security plans and emergency protocols.
 The software tool should allow these organizations to take a step-by-step process, gradually introducing the required information prompted by the tool (which in turn also requires a reflective process within the organization), and carrying forward and ordering this information to produce an output document.
-This software tool will be licensed under Creative Commons agreement (for easy accessibility and sharing to a broader public of activists and CSOs), and it should work across the main existing OS and platforms.
+This software tool will be licensed under the Creative Commons agreement (for easy accessibility and sharing to a broader public of activists and CSOs), and it should work across the main existing OS and platforms.
 It may be based on different programming languages (or a combination of them, like Java, C+, HTML5, etc.).

 • Content and Process development